TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

     bash roddy.sh listdatasets [project]@[analysis] --useconfig=[pathOfIniFile]

-    NOTE: Roddy supports parsing metadata such as dataset identifiers from paths but additionally has a MetadataTable facility that simplifies metadata input via a table.
+..
+NOTE:: Roddy supports parsing metadata such as dataset identifiers
+    from paths but additionally has a MetadataTable facility that simplifies metadata input via a table.
 Some workflows may also be implemented to get the metadata from dedicated configuration values.